Dark-pion dark matter beyond leading order: unitarized chiral dynamics: Conclusion

 Because unitarization schemes are not unique, we adopted the chiral unitary method, which reproduces empirical $\pi\pi$ scattering with minimal input.
 This framework required only the LO amplitude and a single model parameter, the subtraction constant.
 We fixed this constant to its natural estimate by interpreting it as an effective cutoff at the chiral scale $\Lambda_\chi=4\pi f_\pi$, where the dark-pion description ceases to be valid.
 Consequently, the only free parameters entering the unitarized dark-pion amplitude were the dark-pion mass $m_\pi$ and decay constant $f_\pi$, allowing us to isolate unitarization effects with minimal assumptions.
 Although quantitative details depend on the cutoff, the qualitative features of the unitarized amplitudes are relatively insensitive to its choice, so the chiral unitary method serves as a good starting point beyond LO.

 We first validated the chiral unitary method in the $I=0$ channel of QCD pions and then applied it to dark-pion models, in which the coupling ratio $m_\pi/f_\pi$ is not known a priori.
 Depending on the ratio $m_\pi/f_\pi$, the amplitudes improved by the chiral unitary method developed resonance poles that are absent in simple perturbative calculations, leading to significant departures from LO results.
 To clarify the phenomenological implications, we considered two representative realizations of dark-pion DM: SIMP and WIMP.
 In the SIMP case, the relevant processes were $3\to2$ freeze-out and $2\to2$ self-scattering.
 Since full unitarization of the $3\to2$ channel is technically challenging, we followed the standard approximate treatment and focused on unitarization effects in the $2\to2$ amplitude.
 We found that near-threshold resonances can substantially modify the cross section relative to the LO prediction, rendering dark-pion self-interactions highly nontrivial.
 In the WIMP realization, by contrast, the dark-pion annihilation amplitude exhibited ISI effects analogous to the Sommerfeld enhancement known from light-mediator models.
-These effects significantly deformed the annihilation cross section and thereby altered the mass inferred from the relic-abundance condition.
+These effects significantly modified the annihilation cross section and thereby altered the phenomenology of dark-pion WIMPs.

 Throughout this analysis, the subtraction constant was fixed to its natural estimate.
 From a model-building perspective, this constant is a phenomenological parameter; however, a substantial deviation from naturalness may be interpreted as evidence for elementary excitations with the same quantum numbers as the relevant channel.
 This, in turn, suggests that a reliable analysis of dark-pion systems may require going beyond plain ChPT by combining nonperturbative resummation with explicit dark-meson resonance degrees of freedom that cannot be captured in a purely perturbative framework.